Personal tools

 Time Limits for Scheduling a Hearing

-Subject to applicable rules and upon agreement of the parent/legal guardian and hearing authority, the hearing authority shall have the option to extend the time limits after a showing of good cause.
+Subject to applicable rules and upon agreement of the parent/legal guardian and hearing authority, the hearing authority will have the option to extend the time limits after a showing of good cause.

 Hearing Authority and Record